-The name tofu refers to the texture of the jelly and because almond tofu is usually made in square shapes with a white colour but it’s not actually tofu, only in shape and texture.
+The name tofu refers to the texture of the jelly and because almond tofu is usually made in square shapes with a white color but it’s not actually tofu, only in shape and texture.

-I made this dish I a non traditional way for making Almond tofu dessert.
-The traditional way is to use milk instead of soy milk and cut the almond tofu into small diamond shapes surrounded by syrup and diced fruit such as watermelon, strawberries, mango, kiwi, pineapple, lychee and melon.
+I made this dish in a non-traditional way for making Almond tofu dessert.
+The traditional way is to use milk instead of soy milk and cut the almond tofu into small diamond shapes surrounded by syrup and diced fruit such as watermelon, strawberries, mango, kiwi, pineapple, lychee, and melon.
 I made the strawberry sauce and placed it in the bottom of the dish and there are some fresh diced strawberries in the sauce as well.
-I garnished this dessert with elderflowers, strawberries and black berries.
+I garnished this dessert with elderflowers, strawberries, and blackberries.
 You can change the fruit on top to anything you like.

 Even though my recipe isn’t the traditional way of preparing this dessert it is very tasty and all of the ingredients are very easy to get hold of.
 Elderflower might be a little challenge to obtain but it’s entirely optional.

 I highly recommend preparing this dessert well ahead of when you want to serve it as this dessert takes time to set.
-You can also make this in large quanities.
+You can also make this in large quantities.

 - For the Strawberry Sauce: